 Dates & Duration of Summer Internship

 The duration of this internship is 40 business days in total.
-In general, it consists of two different periods of 20 days in the summer break following the 2nd year and 20 days in the summer break following the 3rd year.
-If necessary, it can be completed as 40 days in the same break succeeding the 3rd year.
+In general, it consists of two different periods of 20 work days in the summer break following the 2nd year and 20 work days in the summer break following the 3rd year.
+If necessary, it can be completed as 40 work days in the same break succeeding the 3rd year.
 "Research internships" conducted at research institutes or universities are strongly recommended to cover at least 30 work days.

-An academic semester, namely, the period covering the course and final exams in which the student takes courses, and the internship dates cannot overlap.
+An academic semester (the period during which students take courses) and the internship dates cannot overlap.
 Therefore, students who will take courses in summer school are to adjust their internship period accordingly.

 In order to have a valid flow, the EE300 internship must precede the EE400 internship, i.e, EE300 is a pre-requisite for EE400.